labsyspharm/vae-paper/README.md

 ## Running the computational notebooks

 Python code in this GitHub repository is organized into Jupyter notebooks used to generate the figures shown in the paper.
-To run the code, first clone this repository onto your computer by opening a terminal window and entering the following command:
+To view the notebooks, first clone this repository onto your computer by opening a terminal window and entering the following command:
 ```bash
 git clone https://github.com/labsyspharm/vae-paper.git